hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_starry_night_sky_with_the_milky_wa_b338f5e3-b21a-440a-b10e-191c0b5847d6-0_0.content.md

 Our site provides a range of resources to help you discover the universe, including:

 -   **Articles:** We publish regular articles covering various topics related to astronomy, from space exploration to the latest discoveries in the field.
 -   **Guides:** Our guides offer practical advice on everything from selecting the right telescope to observing the planets and stars.
 -   **Reference Materials:** We've compiled a collection of useful reference materials, including star charts, glossaries, and more.
 -   **User Stories:** Check out our user stories section to read about the experiences of other astronomy enthusiasts.

 ## Connect with Other Astronomy Enthusiasts

 Astronomy is all about community, and our website offers several ways to connect with other like-minded individuals:

 -   **Forums:** Join our forums to ask questions, share your observations, and connect with other astronomy enthusiasts.
 -   **Social Media:** Follow us on social media to stay up-to-date on the latest news and events in the world of astronomy.
 -   **Events:** We host regular events, both online and in-person, to bring together members of the astronomy community.

 ## Contact Us

 Have a question or suggestion?
 We'd love to hear from you!
-You can reach us through our contact form or by emailing us directly at [email protected]
+You can reach us through our contact form or by emailing us directly at me@pavolhejny.com

 ## References